mdhussain28/BillWiz/README.md

 3. **Run the Application**

    - Double-click on `BillWiz.exe` to launch the application.
-   - Log in using the default credentials (if provided) or create a new user.
+   - Log in using the default credentials Password = Temp.

 ## Usage Guide